 In the case of the root zone, some records are served with a 24-hour TTL and others with a 48-hour TTL.

-14. Because caching will give wrong information after time, how can a resolver be updated with the correct IP address?
+14. Because caching will give wrong information after time, how can a resolver be updated with the correct DNS information?

 If you suspect that the data in a recursive name server cache is stale, you can always flush its cache or restart the server process.